scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 >Sorry that you came across my team as it’s exploding into its final form.

-Sheesh K-Man, with 116 this week to edge out Trond, I could see this team moving up the rankings in a flash.
+Sheesh, K-Man.
+With 116 this week to edge out Trond, I could see this team moving up the rankings quickly.
 Lawrence and Diggs balled out, and contributions came from nearly everywhere.
 At 2-4 and 570 PF, K-Man's squad is right there with half the league.
-Much like the Golden Hurricane, although with a slow start, K-Man is still certainly in the mix for postseason play.
+Much like the Golden Hurricane, although with a slow start, K-Man is still in the mix for postseason play.

 | Name            | Team    | Depth |
 | --------------- | ------- | ----- |